ortexx/gulp-watcher/README.md

 # gulp-watcher
-Watcher for gulp with pause function.
-Base on gulp.watch
+Watcher for gulp with a pause function.
+Based on gulp.watch

-Sometimes you need to change files in same directory.
+Sometimes you need to watch and change files in the same directory.

-This will lead to infinite loops of watcher.
 You can use pause function here.

 # Install
 `npm install gulp-watcher`

 # Example
 ```js
 var gulp = require('gulp');